Zero Lot Line Explained

-When home buyers purchase a traditional single-family home, their lot consists of two side yards.
-While this is known to be the standard home lot, some homes only have one yard or don’t even have a yard at all.
-Read on to learn more about the advantages and disadvantages of a zero lot line house.
+When home buyers purchase a traditional single-family home, their lot often consists of two side yards.
+While this is known to be the standard home lot, some homes have only one yard or no yard at all.
+Let’s take a look at the advantages and disadvantages of a zero lot line house.

 What Is A Zero Lot Line?

-First, let’s define a zero lot line house: It’s a residential property that comes up to or lies on the home’s property line.
+First, let’s define a zero lot line house: It’s a residential property that comes up to or sits on the home’s property line.
 Because one side of the home’s structure is near the edge of the lot, the property has no room between the house and the boundary line.
-Zero lot lines exist to create more interior space for homeowners, while only requiring them to pay for a lot large enough to hold the house.
+Zero lot lines exist to create more interior space for homeowners while only requiring homeowners to pay for a lot large enough to hold the house.
 This can affect a zero lot line’s property value.

 Zero lot line homes are most common in urban areas with a high population density.
-They offer an alternative to condos and townhouses, while providing housing options for more people in a tightly packed region.
-Some of the most common types of zero lot line homes are rowhouses, garden homes, townhouses and patio homes.
+They offer an alternative to condominiums while providing housing options for more people in a tightly packed region.
+Some of the most common types of zero lot line homes are row houses, garden homes, townhouses and patio homes.

-In terms of zoning laws for zero lot lines, all regulations deciding whether a lot will be zoned for a zero lot line or not are predetermined by the land developer and the city.
+In terms of zoning laws for zero lot lines, all regulations are predetermined by the land developer and the city.